 - Ease of use – Background checking sites tend to use an online dashboard to allow users to manage their searches and results.
 Some dashboards are much better than others though and our recommendations are among the very best.

 - Reliable customer support – Customer sfupport can be vital for background check site customers, so our picks all offer a great support service which is available for long hours and can be accessed in multiple ways.

 - Mobile apps – We all want to be able to access our data on the go these days, so all our recommended background checking sites offer mobile apps as standard.

 It should be noted that background checking is not a precise science.
 No matter how many data sources a site access, it can still make mistakes at times.
 But the background checking sites we have recommended in this article are among the most reliable and accurate on the market at the moment.
 This has been shown both in our own testing and in the feedback we have received from users.
-As a result, we are confident, that if the information is out there, these four sites offer you the best chance of finding it.
+As a result, we are confident, that if the information is out there, these three sites offer you the best chance of finding it.

 When you first open the Instant CheckMate background checking site, you are confronted with a pop-up window warning you that background checks can reveal shocking information.
 This is an exciting marketing gimmick of course (they are not the only site to use it) but in the case of CheckMate, it is certainly true given the range of sources they use.